callahantiff/Abra-Collaboratory/README.md

 <br>

 ## Getting Started
-Please note that we are working on automating the process of settting up a new reproducible reserach project.
+Please note that we are working on automating the process of settting up a new reproducible research project.
 In the meantime, follow the instructions below.

 To get started, please follow the steps listed below:
 * [Fork the Project Repository](#fork-the-project-repository)